 - 14.1.1 A player who suffers an illness that involves neither an injury nor bleeding must either continue play immediately, or concede the game in progress and take the 90-second interval between games to recover.
 This includes conditions such as cramp, nausea, and breathlessness, as well as asthma.
 Only 1 game may be conceded.
-The player must then resume play, or concede the match. - 14.1.2 If a player's vomiting or other action causes the court to become unplayable, the match is awarded to the opponent.
+The player must then resume play, or his/her team concedes the match. - 14.1.2 If a player's vomiting or other action causes the court to become unplayable, the match is awarded to the other team.